 Here are the 10 most serene spots in Toronto.

-Cherry Beach might be a zoo on summer weekends, but head here on a Tuesday at 11am, and you'll be joined by only a handful of people milling about and watching the kitesurfers cruise across the narrow stretch of water between the Port Lands and the Leslie Street Spit.
-There's something about the colourful, wind-filled kites that's calming.
+Cherry Beach might be a zoo on summer weekends, but head here on a Tuesday at 11am, and you'll be joined by only a handful of people milling about and watching the kitesurfers cruise across the narrow stretch of water between the Port Lands and Leslie Street Spit.
+There's something about the colourful, wind-filled kites that's perfectly calming.

 A surprisingly quiet place despite its central location, the green roof at city hall is an excellent place to reserve a few moments of tranquility in the midst of a hectic day.
 The south-facing side of the roof has a better view, but is short on seating options.
 The back of the building is a better bet, where the flowers are a bit nicer, too.

 This might sound like a strange recommendation, but if you're looking for some quiet time in a calm setting, head down to the Weston Family Learning Centre at the AGO and walk to the southwest corner.
 Adjacent to Beverley St. is an area with a few comfy chairs that offers a secluded place to read.

 Accessed from the Loblaws parking lot at Redway Rd. or the southern trailhead at Bayview and Pottery Road, this area has long been a haven for mountain bikers and hikers.
 Much work has been put in over the last five years to better maintain and mark trails, but you're still unlikely to see more than a handful of people if you visit during the week.

 U of T has a number of wonderful libraries that are easy enough to access even if you're not a student of the school.
 In winter, Trinity takes the cake with its fireplace-adorned reading rooms, but summer, the basement at E.J.
 Pratt is the spot.
 Here you look out onto a modern garden area with a waterfall that has a Frank Lloyd Wright-feel about it.